 - Using DRACT installer (.msi) file

-- Using Control Panel
+- · Using Control Panel

 - Using CLI

-Uninstalling DRACT Using Installer (.msi) File
+Uninstalling DRACT Using MSI Installer

-Ensure that you have the DRACT installer file on your system.
+Make sure that you have the DRACT installer file on your system.
 If you do not have the installer file, you can download it from the Dell Support website at support.dell.com.